miumigy/vehanim/README.md

 | 🚢 **Ship** | A boat floating realistically on procedurally generated waves using Perlin noise. |
 | ✈️ **Airplane** | A flying bird-like aircraft flapping its wings while moving through the sky. |

-All simulations are implemented in **single-file HTML** format and run fully on the browser (no server required).
+All Animations are implemented in **single-file HTML** format and run fully on the browser (no server required).

 ---